U60NMTMiner/husky-mine-rescuer-o/README.md

 A Clearpath Robotics HUSKY UGV carrying an Ouster 3D LiDAR (OS1) deploys gmapping and move-base for exploring through remote control unknown and offline environments.
 Developed with the goal of carrying out mine search and rescue operations, it integrates its own communication node-dropping functionality.
 His name is still Carl.

-Disclaimer: The package is a combination of existing open-source github packages and has a BSD-3-Clause license.
+Disclaimer: The package is a combination of existing open-source github packages with BSD-3-Clause & Apache-2.0 licenses.
+Thus, the current package is under Apache-2.0 license.

 ## The software-stack is using concepts and files from